Malbec

 perfect blue cheese burger by mikko kuhna

-It is a great choice with leaner red meats (ostrich anyone?) and does wonders with melted blue cheese.
+It is a great choice with leaner red meats (ostrich, anyone?) and does wonders with melted blue cheese.

 Malbec Wine 101 infographic by Wine Folly